Nir-J/SPlOIT/Team7.md

 Thu Mar 15 20:21:34 EDT 2018
 ```

 * After the user is logged in, all commands which do not match any predefined command are passed to the shell.
-Commands are checked to see if they are valid commands using regex, but argumnets are only checked for special characters.
+Commands are checked to see if they are valid commands using regex, but arguments are only checked for special characters.
 ```
 login n
 Enter password